Ravikalakoti/CRM-App/README.md

 ## User Profile Page with followers and following counts
 ![User Profile Page](https://github.com/Ravikalakoti/CRM-App/blob/main/dcrm/Images/self_profile.png)

-## Other User profile Page from where we can follow other users and send messages them and can see their following and followers count.
+## Other User profile Page from where we can follow other users and send messages to them and can see their following and followers count.
 ![Other User Profile Page](https://github.com/Ravikalakoti/CRM-App/blob/main/dcrm/Images/other_user.png)

 ## Message Sending Page after click on send message button on the user profile page.